 - Not useful in flowering and vegetative stages of growth

-The high intensity discharge lights or HIDs are huge bulb systems wherein light is created by igniting light within the bulb.
-The HIDs are basically available in three different types – High pressure sodium (HPS) and Metal halides (MH).
+The high-intensity discharge lights or HIDs are huge bulb systems wherein light is created by igniting the light within the bulb.
+The HIDs are basically available in three different types – High-pressure sodium (HPS) and Metal halides (MH).
 The third variety is the hybrid between the two.

 The HID grow lights have two tungsten (W) electrodes and they work by arcing the electric current between these electrodes.
 It then ignites gas in each bulb.
 The HID systems comprise of a bulb, a ballast, and a reflective cover to maximize the amount of light provided to the plants.

 - Lights can be dimmed to customize the amount of light made available to the plants

 - They produce more lights than fluorescent lights

 - HID bulbs can be used without changing ballast